Team-Hyperion/Hyperion-website/README.md

 ## Feedback
 This takes you to a page where you can submit us feedback or anything you want us to know

+## Hosting/Using of website
+To host the website
+- Download the files from the repository
+- Using something like live server to host it locally
+- or use a service to host the website